4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/01-hello-world/README.md

 ## 📝 Instructions:

-1. This exercise contains one HTML, one CSS and one JS file, please open your JS file and fill it with the code to prompt an alert saying `Hello World`.
+1. This exercise contains one HTML, one CSS and one JS file.
+Please open your JS file and fill it with the code to prompt an alert saying `Hello World`.

 ## 💡 Hints: